Midsummer: Sweden

+Raising, dancing and singing around a maypole (majstång/midsommarstång) are optional activities in meadows all around the country.
+It is a folk festival that attracts families and many others.
+Classic Swedish folk songs are played, often by a live band with instruments such as accordions and violins.
+Greenery placed over houses and barns was supposed to bring good fortune and health to people and livestock; this old tradition of decorating with greens continues, though most people no longer believe it brings good fortune and health.
+To decorate with greens was called att maja (to May) and may be the origin of the word majstång/maja coming originally from the month May, or vice versa.
+Other researchers say the term came from German merchants who raised the maypole in June because the Swedish climate made it impossible to find the necessary greens and flowers in May, and continued to call it a maypole.

-In earlier times, small spires wrapped in greens were erected; this probably predates the maypole tradition, which is believed by many to have come from the continent in the Middle Ages.
+In earlier times, small poles, without the typically cross formation, was wrapped in green leaves, which is believed to have come to Sweden from Germany in the Middle Ages.

-In Sweden, Midsummer day is a Saturday between 20 June and 26 June, but as is usual in Sweden the actual celebration is on the eve, i.e. a Friday between 19 June and 25 June.
-Midsummer's Eve is a de facto public holiday in Sweden with offices and many shops closed.
+In Sweden, Midsummer day is a holiday set to a Saturday between 20 and 26 June, but the actual celebrations take place on the eve, a Friday between 19 and 25 June.
+Midsummer Eve is not officially a public holiday in Sweden, but offices and many shops are closed or closes earlier that day.
 The day before Midsummer, the state-owned liquor store Systembolaget typically see a sharp increase in alcohol sales.

+Some people wear national costumes or regional costumes.
+Women and girls might wear flower wreaths on their heads made of green leaves and picked flowers.
+A typical Midsummer feast features different kinds of pickled herring, boiled new potatoes with fresh dill and sour cream with cut chives as a starter.
+The main dish might be Swedish meatballs, without gravy, and prinskorv (small fried sausages), salmon or grilled spare ribs.
+Fresh strawberries for dessert are popular, such as topping on a strawberry layer cake or served natural with whipped cream or vanilla ice cream.
+Adults usually drink snaps and sing.

-Various traditions and customs are practiced during a Swedish Midsummer, including ending it with a skinny dip at night and to place flowers under the pillow.
-At bedtime, it is common to place seven or nine different types of flowers under the pillow, as it is believed to reveal whom the person will end up with.
+Various optional traditions and customs are practiced during a Swedish Midsummer, including ending it with a skinny dip at night and to place flowers under the pillow.
+At bedtime, it is common to place seven or nine different types of picked flowers under the pillow, as it is believed to reveal whom the person will end up with, according to folklore.

-The Swedish Midsummer tradition has also been the subject of film adaptations, such as the horror movie Midsommar (2019).
+The Swedish Midsummer tradition has also been the subject of film adaptations, such as the American horror movie Midsommar (2019).